EndlessTrax/EndlessTrax.github.io/README.md

 Personal portfolio site.
 See all the stuff at [rickywhite.dev](https://rickywhite.dev/)!

 ## To Do
-- Turn scraper into command line tool
-- Check sitemap working
 - Meta tags
 - Remove old files
-- check all templates
+- Check all templates
 - Add sharing buttons to articles.
-- About page copy
-- Contact Page copy
-- Articles Page Copy
-- Interviews Page Copy
-- Porfolio Page Copy
-- Add amazon links to my books
+- Add share buttons to blog posts
+- Add Google Analytics
--
+- Create 5 Blog Posts
+- Fix tag, author, and archive page